 #5 Noise

-Acoustic stimuli are usually perceived and processed unconsciously by our brain - including during sleep.
-In this way, background noise or noise can not only prevent you from actually falling asleep, but can also disrupt sleeping through the night.
-Especially when a noise stands out in an otherwise quiet sleeping environment, our brain reacts to it and wakes us up.
-To improve sleep, you can remove potential sources of noise from the sleeping area, turn off televisions or radios before bed, and keep the window closed at night to keep out street noise.
+Acoustic stimuli are usually perceived and processed unconsciously by our brain – even during sleep.
+Background noise or noise can not only hinder falling asleep, but also disrupting sleepEspecially when a noise stands out in an otherwise quiet sleeping environment, our brain reacts to it and wakes us up.
+To improve sleep, you can remove potential sources of noise from the sleeping area, turn off TVs or radios before going to sleep, and keep the window closed at night to keep out street noise.

 3. Conclusion

-Make sure you have comfortable sleeping equipment and choose a mattress, pillow and duvet according to your needs so that you lie comfortably and relaxed.
+Make sure you have comfortable sleeping equipment and choose a mattress, pillow and duvet according to your needs so that you can lie comfortably and relaxed.

 Make sure the environment is as quiet as possible and exclude potential sources of noise from the bedroom.